Developing a Budget for a New Time and Attendance System

 When considering time and attendance systems, the scope can refer to the number of employees managed by the system, the number of locations, mobile support, and so forth.

 First, figure out how many employees you’d like to track in the system.
-Most time and attendance providers charge by the number of employees in the system, so ask what discounts you might receive at your headcount (as most offer breaks for the more employees you add).
+Most time and attendance providers charge by the number of employees in the system, so ask what discounts you might receive at your headcount.
+Most providers offer discounts for enrolling more employees.
 You will then be able to decide if you should keep all employees in the system, or limit the system to non-exempt employees only, for instance.

 Minor employees must also be taken into consideration.
-Being mindful of labor laws is vital in mitigating litigation risk.
-Using a time and attendance system allows an automated scheduling system which can prevent minor employees from working past their legal limits.
+Being mindful of labor laws is vital in minimizing legal risk.
+Using an automated time and attendance system enables the use of automatic scheduling, which can prevent minor employees from working past their legal limits.

 If your organization employs union members, you’re probably familiar with the challenges of ensuring proper payment and working conditions for them.
-Many HR managers wouldn’t believe some of the creative compensation rules union requirements necessitate.
+Many human resource managers wouldn’t believe some of the creative compensation rules union requirements necessitate.

 Regarding time clocks, your options will span from very basic to advanced biometric systems that support facility access control, bell ringing systems, job tracking, and shop floor automation.
 It goes without saying that you will need to budget more for each feature you want to include.